experience on our website. If you continue, we'll assume that you are happy to receive

-If you’re buying a house, you may be advised to carry out a conveyancing search.
-There’s no official railway search, and while we have no legal right to respond to these requests, we will be as helpful as we can.
+If you’re buying a house you may be advised to carry out a conveyancing search.
+There’s no official railway search but, while we have no legal obligation to respond to these requests, we will be as helpful as we can.

 Unfortunately we don’t hold records of the services we have in land next to the railway.
 This information is generally kept by the utility companies so you should contact them in the first instance to see if they can help.
 We don't hold records of services outside our boundaries.

 If you want to know more about buying a house next to the railway, or have a problem with any of the issues above you can get in touch with us.